alwaysdata/documentation/content/security/two-factor-authentication/index.en.md

 Then you can *configure your TOTP application* that will send you a single use security code to be specified the next times you connect to your administration interface.
 This security code is renewed every *30 seconds* (using a calculation based on the time or a meter).

 {{% notice note %}}
 In the case of loss of two-factor authentication, send an email to *contact[at]alwaysdata.com* to deactivate it.
-An identity document will be requested.
+[A verification will be carried out]({{< ref "accounts/admin-access-loss#blockage-related-to-two-factor-authenticationhahahugoshortcode-s0-hbhb" >}}).
 {{% /notice %}}

 ## OTP applications